Hochschild homology of structured algebras: Algebras

 The cohomology of a closed manifold is an example of a Frobenius algebra, though with a pairing of degree $-d$ for $d$ the dimension of a manifold.
 Because of this, Frobenius algebras are sometimes called a {\em Poincar\'e duality algebra} (see e.g.~\cite[Def 2.1]{lambrechts_stanley} in the commutative setting).

 Recall from \ref{OO} the open cobordism category $\OO$ with objects the natural numbers and morphisms the chain complexes of moduli spaces of open cobordisms.
 We denote by $H_0(\OO)$ the dg-category with the same objects but with morphisms from $n$ to $m$ concentrated in degree 0, given by $H_0(\OO)$.
-In other words, the morphisms from $n$ tpo $m$ is the free module on the topological types of cobordisms from $n$ to $m$ intervals.
+In other words, the morphisms from $n$ to $m$ is the free module on the topological types of cobordisms from $n$ to $m$ intervals.
 Corollary 4.5 of \cite{LauPfe} says that split symmetric monoidal functors $\Phi:H_0(\OO)\to\Comp$ are in 1-1 correspondence with symmetric Frobenius algebras.
+We note that split monoidality is in some sense an analogue the assumption of \emph{cyclicity} for algebras over cyclic operads, since $H_0(\OO)$ has a built-in cyclic symmetry.

 Replacing $H_0(\OO)$ in the above by the original open cobordism category $\OO$, we get an $\Ai$--version of Frobenius algebras: We call a split symmetric monoidal functor (or by abuse of language its value at 1, $\Phi(1)$) an \emph{$\Ai$--Frobenius algebra}.
 If $\Phi$ is $h$--split, $\Phi$ could be called an \emph{extended $\Ai$--Frobenius algebra}, following \cite[7.3]{costello07}.
 In either case, note that by restriction along $i: \Ai \to \OO$, $\Phi$ equips $\Phi(1)$ with the structure of an $\Ai$--algebra (in fact an $\Ai^+$--algebra).